Lyons Creek East Sediment Cleanup Project

 The issue I want to raise is the water levels in the creek.
 We have lived on it for 7 summers now and each year the water level is lower.
 This results in more exposed sediment, less water flow, and narrowing passages.
 Given the sediment is the cause for concern, I believe lower water levels to be an issue.
 I would like to know if this will be addressed in future studies and actions, possibly by increasing Seaway flow from the canal or rehabilitation efforts to maintain the size and depth of the waterway.
 Can you speak to this?

-lyndsey.ferrell asked 11 months ago
+lyndsey.ferrell asked over 1 year ago

 Thank you for your question.
 This project is to examine the potential sediment cleanup options to manage historic PCB contaminated in the creek bed.
 At this timemonitoring or managing the water level in the creek is not included in this project.
 Water levels may be a consideration for future cleanup options.